abgulati/kosmos-2_5-containerized/README.md

 ## Building the Docker Image

-- If for any reason you prefer to build the image yourself rather than using the pre-built image, simply clone the `flash-attention` repo, download the Kosmos-2.5 model checkpoint, and use `docker build`:
+- If for any reason you prefer to build the image yourself rather than using the pre-built image, start by cloning this repo, followed by cloning the `flash-attention` repo, downloading the Kosmos-2.5 model checkpoint, and using `docker build`:

     - Navigate to `kosmos-2_5-containerized/kosmos-2_5-container-files`: